-When life and learning happen online, it’s important to know how to stay safe
+When life and learning happen online, know how to stay safe

-Life has changed over the past year and a half, as has the technology we use.
-But cybersecurity threats have evolved alongside the platforms we use to work, teach, learn and get together virtually.
+Life has changed over the past two years, as has the technology we use.
+Yet cybersecurity threats have also evolved alongside the platforms we use to work, teach, learn and get together virtually.

-“The pandemic has led to the creation of more complex cybersecurity attacks that are not only targeting our new online platforms,” says Alex Aragona, executive director of application and portfolio management and chief information security officer for Instructional and Information Technology Services (IITS).
+“The pandemic has led to the creation of more complex cybersecurity attacks that are not only targeting our new online platforms.
+There are also social-engineering attacks that are baiting people to provide personal information using emotional appeals,” says France Bigras, associate vice president of information systems and chief information officer for Instructional and Information Technology Services (IITS).

 Avoid getting reeled in by phishing